 (f) information we collect from the way you do business with us, such as when you use our telephone services, websites or mobile applications;

-(g) information we obtain from third parties, such as information that we obtain from our customers (electricity retailers), credit reference agencies, fraud prevention agencies, government bodies, tax authorities or other similar organisations;
+(g) information we obtain from third parties, such as information that we obtain from our customers (electricity retailers), Accredited Service Providers (ASPs) or electrical contractors, credit reference agencies, fraud prevention agencies, government bodies, tax authorities or other similar organisations;

 (h) personal information which is relevant to a security incident or other incident, including web traffic usage, email traffic usage, system event logs, IP addresses, geolocation information and insurance details;